karlwoww/karlwoww/README.md

 ## Hi there 👋

+I am a future cool specialist in the development of neurosystems.

+You'll see everything soon 😉

 <!--
 **karlwoww/karlwoww** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.